Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: Road to a Proper PLM

 \subsubsection{Lattice fitting of the potential parameters in the 4-8 PLM}

 Following the same method as done in discussing the 4-6 PLM above, we can analyze the 4-8 PLM.
 The potential parameter relation then takes the form similar to Eq.~(\ref{a3equal}):

-Thus the 4-8 PLM can also realize the desired large $N$ scaling for the thermodynamical quantities in $SU(N)$ PYM theory consistently with the large $N$ property of the latent heat.
+Thus the 4-8 PLM can also realize the desired large $N$ scaling for the thermodynamic quantities in $SU(N)$ PYM theory consistently with the large $N$ property of the latent heat.
 The result for fitting to the lattice data is shown in Fig.~\ref{4-8:PLM}, and the best-fit parameters are listed in Table~\ref{table-1}.

-Similarly to the 4-6 PLM, this 4-8 PLM can also create a set of a simple large $N$ copies because of the manifest large $N$ scaling: staring with the 4-8 PLM model having the color $N$ with the potential parameters fixed, one can easily get the corresponding set of the potential parameters for another model with the color $M$, just by accessing the simple large $N$ scaling: $V \to \frac{M^2-1}{N^2-1} V$, as in Eq.(\ref{V-scaling}).
+Similarly to the 4-6 PLM, this 4-8 PLM can also create a set of simple large $N$ copies because of the manifest large $N$ scaling: staring with the 4-8 PLM model having color $N$ with the potential parameters fixed, one can easily get the corresponding set of the potential parameters for another model with color $M$, just by accessing the simple large $N$ scaling for $a_3$ and fitting to the (rescaled) lattice data, to determine the other potential parameters.